awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

-# Tutorial: Create an Amazon VPC for Use with an Amazon RDS DB Instance<a name="CHAP_Tutorials.WebServerDB.CreateVPC"></a>
+# Tutorial: Create an Amazon VPC for Use with a DB Instance<a name="CHAP_Tutorials.WebServerDB.CreateVPC"></a>

-A common scenario includes an Amazon RDS DB instance in an Amazon VPC, that shares data with a web server that is running in the same VPC\.
+A common scenario includes a DB instance in an Amazon VPC, that shares data with a web server that is running in the same VPC\.
 In this tutorial you create the VPC for this scenario\.

 The following diagram shows this scenario\.
 For information about other scenarios, see [Scenarios for Accessing a DB Instance in a VPC](USER_VPC.Scenarios.md)\.

 ![\[VPC and EC2 security group Scenario\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/con-VPC-sec-grp.png)

-Because your Amazon RDS DB instance only needs to be available to your web server, and not to the public Internet, you create a VPC with both public and private subnets\.
+Because your DB instance only needs to be available to your web server, and not to the public Internet, you create a VPC with both public and private subnets\.
 The web server is hosted in the public subnet, so that it can reach the public Internet\.
-The Amazon RDS DB instance is hosted in a private subnet\.
-The web server is able to connect to the Amazon RDS DB instance because it is hosted within the same VPC, but the Amazon RDS DB instance is not available to the public Internet, providing greater security\.
+The DB instance is hosted in a private subnet\.
+The web server is able to connect to the DB instance because it is hosted within the same VPC, but the DB instance is not available to the public Internet, providing greater security\.

 ## Create a VPC with Private and Public Subnets<a name="CHAP_Tutorials.WebServerDB.CreateVPC.VPCAndSubnets"></a>